PennyLaneAI/qml/whatisqchem.rst

 within quantum computing: quantum machine learning (QML).

 The advent of machine learning in the physical sciences has spurred countless generalizable techniques for the simulation of matter.
+Inversely, a staple quantum chemistry algorithm called the `variational quantum eigensolver (VQE) <https://pennylane.ai/qml/demos/tutorial_vqe.html>`_ has led to invaluable discoveries in QML, like
-Applying such techniques to trainable quantum circuits has led to invaluable discoveries, like `barren plateaus <https://pennylane.ai/qml/demos/tutorial_barren_plateaus.html>_`, `quantum-inspired optimization routines <https://pennylane.ai/qml/demos/qnspsa.html>_`, and
+`barren plateaus <https://pennylane.ai/qml/demos/tutorial_barren_plateaus.html>_`,
+`quantum-inspired optimization routines <https://pennylane.ai/qml/demos/qnspsa.html>_`, and
-`hardware-compatible differentiation methods <https://pennylane.ai/qml/demos/tutorial_general_parshift.html>_`, all of which are relevant in quantum chemistry algorithms like the `variational quantum eigensolver (VQE) <https://pennylane.ai/qml/demos/tutorial_vqe.html>`_.
+`hardware-compatible differentiation methods <https://pennylane.ai/qml/demos/tutorial_general_parshift.html>_`, all of which are also relevant in quantum chemistry algorithms.

 PennyLane for quantum chemistry